madoleary/drameter/README.md

 **Smart screenplay timing tool for filmmakers.
 Not marketers.**

 Drameter estimates the runtime of a screenplay by analyzing its structure, dialogue, action, and pacing cues like `(beat)`.
-It’s built for screenwriters, directors, and editors who want a scene-by-scene breakdown of timing, not just a generic words-per-minute estimate.
+It’s built for screenwriters, directors, and editors who want a scene-by-scene breakdown of timing — not just a generic words-per-minute estimate.

 I built this because I tend to write action-heavy scripts, which complicates time estimation.
 It's not perfect, but I do believe it's more accurate than the minute-per-page standard.
-I also found other online tools to be:
+I also found other online tools to be either:
-1) Annoying,
+1) Annoying, or
-2) Geared towards people writing scripts for YouTube videos (no shade).
+2) Geared toward people writing scripts for YouTube videos (no shade).

 ---

 ## ✨ Features

-- 🗂️ Scene-by-scene analysis based on `INT.` / `EXT.` headings
+- 🗂️ Scene-by-scene analysis from `INT.` / `EXT.` headings
-- 🗣️ Distinguishes between dialogue and action blocks
+- 🗣️ Differentiates between dialogue and action blocks
-- ⏱️ Estimates time using customizable words-per-minute
+- ⏱️ Estimates time using customizable words-per-minute (WPM)
-- 🎭 Adds time for `(beat)` pauses in dialogue
+- 🎭 Adds time for `(beat)` pauses in dialogue (beat-aware timing)
 - 📄 Accepts screenplays as PDF files
+- 📤 CSV export with optional custom path
+- 🕒 Auto-names CSV reports using script name + timestamp
-- 🧪 Includes sample scripts (a dumb one and a real one) and test runner
+- 🧪 Includes sample scripts and a test runner

 ---